The Missing Cross to Purity

 For it is the word of the Lord, and the light of God,

-the dispensation of the gospel of Christ unto people.
+the dispensation of the gospel of Christ to people.

-Be you faithful in it, and walk answerable to it,
+Be faithful in it, and walk answerable to it,

 and to that holy gift or manifestation of prophecy.